raykov/dd-series-py/README.md

 # DataDog series (python)
 Undocumented DataDog features

+Param `interval` in the request helps us to get result calculated for provided time period (in seconds).
+Passing `interval: 60` helps us to get "per minute" representation of the metrics.

 ## Disclaimer, or, Use at your own risk

 This is **NOT** an official API from DataDog.
 You will not find any documentation regarding this code and usage.